cabal-club/cable/readme.md

 The purpose of keeping a rolling time window instead of asking for `time_start=last_bootup_time`, is to capture messages that were missed because either a client or other peers were, at the time, offline or part of another network.
-This allows a client to make posts while offline, and still have them appear to others when they do come back online (within a given client's rolling window).
+Using a rolling time window in this way allows a client to make posts while offline, and still have them appear to others when they do come back online (within a given client's rolling window).

 ### 5.4 Requests & Responses
 All request types can generate multiple responses.
 A request sent to a peer may